reisir/tools/pages/04.vegas-pro/masking/default.md

 You can also drag any of your anchoir point to another location by selecting the Normal Edit Tool [i=vpedit/] and dragging it to where you want.

+Selecting the Anchor Creation Tool [i=vppen/] and dragging around one of your anchor points will create a tangeant, *i.e.* turning any straight line linking your Anchor Points into a curve.

 [divider/]

 ![creating a mask with the anchor creation tool](maskingexample.gif "Anime: Samurai Champloo")